 Abimelech was the name of multiple Philistine kings mentioned in the Hebrew Bible.

-My father a king, or father of a king, a common name of the Philistine kings, as “Pharaoh” was of the Egyptian kings.
+Meaning: My father a king or Father of a king, Abimelech was a common title of the Philistine kings, as “Pharaoh” was of the Egyptian kings.

 It is quite possible that Abimelech was the royal title rather than the personal name.

-Either way Abraham and his descendants meet with the leader of the Philistines who lived in the city of Gerar a number of times over many years.
+Either way, Abraham and his descendants met with the leader of the Philistines who lived in the city of Gerar a number of times over many years.

 Isaac and Abimelech – Isaac lived in Philistia for a while

 26:1 Later on, a famine swept through the land.
 This famine was different from the previous famine that had occurred earlier, during Abraham’s lifetime.
 So Isaac went to Abimelech, king of the Philistines, at Gerar.

 2 That’s when the LORD appeared to Isaac.
 “You are not to go down to Egypt,” he said.
 “Instead, you are to settle down in an area within this land where I’ll tell you.
 3 Remain in this land, and I’ll be with and bless you by giving all these lands to you and to your descendants in fulfillment of my solemn promise that I made to your father Abraham.
 4 I’ll cause you to have as many descendants as the stars of the heavens, and I’ll certainly give all these lands to your descendants.
 Later on, through your descendants all the nations of the earth will bless one another.
 5 I’m going to do this because Abraham did what I told him to do.
 He kept my instructions, commands, statutes, and laws.”